 - Clean with damp mop

 One indispensable tool for any warehouse, facility or supply chain manager is a thermal transfer printer to generate signs and labels that complement floor marking supplies.
-Graphic Products offers several thermal transfer printers that allow users to create their own on-site signs and labels for safety, efficiency, wayfinding and other applications.
+The DuraLabel line of printers from Graphic Products can even allow users to create custom-printed floor marking, as well as signs and labels for safety, efficiency, wayfinding and other applications.
 Printable Floor Marking Tape is the perfect tool for customized messages, including text and symbols, that supplement an overall floor marking scheme.